-‘Deeply disturbing and painful,’ says Defence Minister Rajnath Singh on soldiers killed in Ladakh

-Singh said the soldiers displayed ‘exemplary courage and valour’ and that the country will never forget their bravery and sacrifice.
+PM Modi calls all-party meeting on June 19 to discuss situation after India-China clash in Ladakh

+Modi has been criticised by Opposition leaders for being silent about the soldiers’ deaths.
+“Why is the PM silent?”
+Congress leader Rahul Gandhi tweeted earlier in the day.
+“Why is he hiding?
+Enough is enough.
+We need to know what has happened.”

+On Tuesday, Modi, Home Minister Amit Shah, Defence Minister Rajnath Singh, External Affairs Minister S Jaishankar, Finance Minister Nirmala Sitharaman and the military chiefs had held a meeting to discuss the violence in Ladakh, according to NDTV.

-Union Defence Minister Rajnath Singh on Wednesday said the loss of Indian soldiers during a “violent face-off” with Chinese troops in Ladakh’s Galwan Valley was “deeply disturbing and painful”.
+Union Defence Minister Rajnath Singh, meanwhile, said the loss of Indian soldiers in Ladakh’s Galwan Valley was “deeply disturbing and painful”.
 These are Singh’s first comments hours after the Indian Army confirmed that 20 soldiers were killed during a de-escalation process in Galwan Valley.
 These are the first fatalities on the Line of Actual Control between the nuclear-armed neighbours in more than 40 years.

 Singh said the soldiers displayed “exemplary courage and valour” and that the country will never forget their bravery and sacrifice.
 “My heart goes out to the families of the fallen soldiers,” he added.
 “The nation stand shoulder to shoulder with them in this difficult hour.
 We are proud of the bravery and courage of India’s bravehearts.”